zsiki/GeoEasy/doc/step_by_step.rst

 The points with horizontal coordinates from all loaded data sets can be exported into a DXF file.
 Select **Commands/DXF output** from the menu of the graphic window.
-In the displayed dialog box several options can be set for the DXF file.
+After specifying the output DXF file path, several options can be set for the DXF file in the displayed dialog box.

 .. figure:: images/dxf.png
 	:align: center